 FAQs

-• Is Flask better than Django?
-Flask is lightweight and flexible, while Django includes more built-in features.
+- Is Flask better than Django?
+Flask is lightweight and flexible, while Django includes many built-in tools.

-• How can I add user authentication?
-Use Flask-Login for authentication and Flask-WTF for form validation.
+- How do I add authentication?
+Use Flask-Login for user management.

-• Can I use React or Vue.js with Flask?
-Yes, Flask can serve as the backend API for modern JavaScript frameworks.
+- Can Flask work with React or Vue.js?
+Absolutely — Flask can serve as a backend API for modern frontends.

 Conclusion